 HWDSB’s student census questions are consistent with sample questions in the Anti-Racism Data Standard of the Anti-Racism Act.
 These questions are used to identify and address inequities in student opportunities and achievement outcomes.
 Locally, the census was guided with substantial input from a wide variety of student, families, staff, and community members.
 We held consultations to gather community feedback and followed best practices for student census planning, development, analysis, and the application of results.

 Yes.
-Depending on students’ needs, we will provide necessary accommodations like supportive and assistive technology so every student can participate.
-Support staff such as educational assistants will also provide support as required.
-We will help arrange support so that families can complete the census on behalf of students whose special education needs make it a challenge to do the survey on their own.
+Depending on students’ needs, we provided necessary accommodations like supportive and assistive technology so every student can participate.
+Support staff such as educational assistants also provided support as required.
+We helped arrange support so that families can complete the census on behalf of students whose special education needs made it a challenge to do the survey on their own.

-Yes, the census is available in French and 10 of the most common languages reported at HWDSB: Arabic, Chinese, Farsi, Karen, Kurdish, Korean, Somali, Spanish, Urdu and Vietnamese.
-Audio reading is available for families with children in grades Kindergarten to Grade 4, and for English Language Learners in grades 5 to 12 with limited literacy in these languages.
-For other languages, interpreters can be requested by families, SWIS workers and/or educators by emailing firstname.lastname@example.org or contacting the school.
+Yes, the census was available in French and 10 of the most common languages reported at HWDSB: Arabic, Chinese, Farsi, Karen, Kurdish, Korean, Somali, Spanish, Urdu and Vietnamese.
+Audio reading was available for families with children in grades Kindergarten to Grade 4, and for English Language Learners in grades 5 to 12 with limited literacy in these languages.
+For other languages, interpreters could be requested by families, SWIS workers and/or educators by emailing firstname.lastname@example.org or contacting the school.

 Who will own this data?

 Personal information always belongs to the individuals who submitted it.
 The board is the caretaker of that data and will use it for the purposes stated in the collection information communicated to parents and students.
 The data will physically reside in the Research & Analytics Department with one staff member, the Data Scientist, responsible for securing the original data, linking data sets and removing identifiers before sharing with the Research Officer and Research Analyst for analysis.
 Only those three will have access to data.